NikhilNarayana/FRC-YouTube-Uploader/README.md

 www.thebluealliance.com/request/apiwrite

 Both of these must be obtained by requesting them from the link above for the keys to your event.
 If your event is not on TBA I suggest you just uncheck `Use TBA`.

+##### Video Privacy Status
+Select the privacy status you would like to upload with.
+If your channel allows monetization and you would like to monetize the videos, you should set the privacy status to `unlisted` and then update monetization later.

 ##### Video Description
 The description used in the program is fairly lengthy, but adds a lot of info that can be nice to have.
 If you would like to change the description you can rearrange it as you see fit, but you must keep anything in curly braces to prevent the program from blowing up in your face when you hit submit.